 What broadband plan do I need for Fetch?

 The beauty with Fetch is that you can buy the media player outright, and use your own ISP (internet service provider).
-Alternatively, there are six premier providers that offer the Fetch TV Mighty or Mini player in a bundle with a broadband plan:
+Alternatively, there are several premier providers that offer the Fetch TV Mighty or Mini player in a bundle with a broadband plan:

 - iiNet: ‘iiNet TV’ by Fetch – optional Fetch Mini player included on selected unlimited plans